-As eSpatial is cloud-based, both you and your team in the field can instantly communicate with each other between the office and the field using internet connected devices such as smart-phone, iPads, and tablets using dynamic, shareable and collaborative maps.
+As eSpatial is cloud-based mapping software, both you and your team in the field can instantly communicate with each other between the office and the field using internet-connected devices such as smart-phone, iPads, and tablets using dynamic, shareable and collaborative maps.

 Create a Route in 4 Simple Steps